Online Master’s in Computer Science

 Before applying for a master’s in computer science degree online, individuals should note that colleges and universities set stringent admissions standards.
 Here are some common admission degree requirements:

 When reviewing an online master’s program in computer science, future students should only apply to accredited programs.
-An accredited school/program meets the standards set by an accrediting body, which are backed by the Council for Higher Education Accreditation (CHEA).
-Schools receive either regional or national accreditation, and regionally accredited schools are held to higher standards.
+An accredited school/program meets the standards set by an accrediting body, backed by the Council for Higher Education Accreditation (CHEA)6.
+Schools receive regional or national accreditation; regionally accredited schools are held to higher standards.
 While national accreditation is better than no accreditation, some employers and doctoral programs only recognize a regionally accredited university.
-Furthermore, financial aid is generally provided only to students who are applying to or are in accredited schools.
-CHEA recognizes six regionally accrediting bodies, and a school’s regional accreditation depends on its home state.
-As for programs in computer science, one should check for an ABET accreditation.
+Furthermore, financial aid is generally provided only to students applying to or in accredited schools.
+CHEA recognizes six regional accrediting bodies; a school’s regional accreditation depends on its home state.
+As for programs in computer science, one should check for an ABET accreditation7.
 ABET only accredits natural science, computing, engineering, and engineering technology programs.
 The best online computer science MS programs receive both regional and programmatic accreditation.

 Read the Accreditation Guide to learn more about accreditation.